logaretm/vee-validate/docs/content/tutorials/dynamic-form-generator.md

 We can go two ways here, either allow each field to define its own validation rules, or let it be defined on the form-level which is much easier with vee-validate and yup.
 We will go with the latter approach.

 The `Form` component already has support for validating fields on the form-level by accepting a `validation-schema` prop which can be a yup object validation schema.

-Let's add support for the `validation` prop on our own `FormSchema` object:
+Add support for the `validation` prop on the `FormSchema` interface:

 ```diff
 interface FormSchema {